 Coastal waters are rich in living and non-living marine resources that sustain prosperity and economic growth nationwide.
 Coastal areas are hubs of commerce, home to many major American corporations, ports and transportation networks.
 Maritime commerce along and through our coastal ports of entry annually moves more than two billion tons of domestic and international freight.
 The fishing industry's 110,000 commercial and recreational vessels contribute $111 billion annually to the economy.
 The coasts are used by millions of Americans annually for recreation.
 They support a surging tourist trade that is the nation's largest employer with America's beaches being the leading tourist destination.

 NOAA protects, preserves, manages, restores and enhances the nation's coastal resources and ecosystems along 95,439 miles of United States' shoreline.
 Through the Coastal Zone Management Program, NOAA works with state and territory coastal resource managers to share knowledge, promote research and pursue innovative management strategies and techniques.
-The NOAA Coastal Services Center supports the environmental, social, and economic well being of the coast by linking people, information, and technology with the delivery of NOAA products and programs to coastal managers, non-profits and other federal, state and local agencies.
+The NOAA Office for Coastal Management supports the environmental, social, and economic well being of the coast by linking people, information, and technology with the delivery of NOAA products and programs to coastal managers, non-profits and other federal, state and local agencies.

 NOAA also maintains a network of marine protected areas including the National Estuarine Research Reserves and National Marine Sanctuaries and a national marine monument that protect habitats and provide venues for research, recreation and education.